R1DDL30510/ShS/README.md

 ## Logging & Observability
 - Worker telemetry is stored as rolling JSON files at `/logs/worker/worker-<date>.json`.
 Files rotate daily (or at 10 MB) and retain the last 14 segments by default.
 - Container stdout is captured by `ContainerLogCollector` into `/logs/services/<service>.log`, with per-service cursors persisted under `/logs/state/<service>.cursor` to avoid duplicates across restarts.
+Logs rotate in-place when they reach 10 MB or 7 days, and the worker keeps up to five archives per service.
 - Override the host-side mount with the `LOG_DIR` environment variable (default `../data/logs`) in `docker/.env`; the Compose file binds this directory into the worker container as `/logs`.
 - Quick triage still benefits from `docker compose -f docker/compose.yaml logs -f shs-worker`, but use the persisted files for audit trails, comparisons across restarts, and feeding future automated tests.